Which Space Probe First Successfully Transmitted Photos Of The Lunar Surface?

 Answer: Ranger 7

-These days, with advanced technology like the Lunar Reconnaissance Orbiter platform, we take high-resolution photographs and breathtaking video of the Moon for granted.
+These days, with advanced technology like the Lunar Reconnaissance Orbiter, we take high-resolution photographs and breathtaking videos of the Moon for granted.
 A little over half a century ago, however, we still hadn’t managed to get an intimate and up-close photograph of the Moon.
-All that changed in the 1960s.
+But all of that changed in the mid 1960s.

-In July of 1964 NASA launched Ranger 7 aboard an Atlas-Agena B rocket.
-Ranger 7 was a lunar probe with a singular mission, and for the next three days it went rocketing through space towards the moon, waiting to spring into action.
-As Ranger 7 neared the moon on July 31, 1964, the six television vidicon cameras (two wide-angle and four narrow-angle) on board set to work capturing and transmitting images back to Earth, relaying images up until the moment of impact.
+In July of 1964, NASA launched Ranger 7 aboard an Atlas LV-3 Agena-B rocket.
+Ranger 7 was a lunar probe with a singular mission, and for three days it went rocketing through space towards the Moon, waiting to spring into action.
+As Ranger 7 neared the Moon on July 31, 1964, the six television vidicon cameras (two wide-angle and four narrow-angle) on board set to work capturing and transmitting images back to Earth, relaying images up until the moment of impact.
 You can view some of those photos here.

 Ranger 7 was followed by Ranger 8 and Ranger 9.
-The total cache of images from the three successful probe missions provided 17,000 photographs with a resolution and clarity previous unseen.
+The total cache of images from the three successful probe missions provided over 17,000 photographs with a resolution and clarity previously unseen.

 Image courtesy of NASA/Wikimedia.